Somatic Regulation

 The ability for self-regulation should optimally be built on the foundation of interactive regulation.
 A baby begins to learn to self-regulate from the interactive regulation in the attuned mother and baby dyad.

-This passage argues that somatic self-regulation is developmentally derivative of co-regulation, establishing interactive attunement as the necessary precondition for any later autonomous regulatory capacity.
+This passage argues that self-regulation is developmentally derivative of co-regulation, establishing interactive somatic attunement as the primary substrate from which individual regulatory capacity is constructed.

 Dana, Deb, The Polyvagal Theory in Therapy: Engaging the Rhythm of Regulation, 2018thesis